yasunagawork/archive/_posts/zettelkasten/2023-03-23-restructuring.md

 - How do I see this project in 10 years?
 - What does child project do to the main project?

-Up on re-concepturalise this project, I have revisit the child projects that stemmed form Electronic Entomology that are sculptures, music, tools, and instalations.
-As I am applying to fellowship program of udk Berlin, I am making some
+Upon re-concepturalise this project, I have revisit the child projects that stemmed form Electronic Entomology that are sculptures, music, tools, and instalations.
+As I am applying to fellowship program of udk Berlin.